Nokhiz-Khan/Pneumonia-Detection-ResNet50V2/README.md

 # Pneumonia Detection using Chest X-Ray Images (ResNet50V2)

-A deep learning project for detecting pneumonia from chest X-ray images using Convolutional Neural Networks (CNN) and Transfer Learning (ResNet50V2), with an interactive Gradio demo.
+A deep learning project for detecting pneumonia from chest X-ray images using Transfer Learning with ResNet50V2, along with an interactive Gradio demo for real-time predictions.

 ## Overview

-This project implements and compares two approaches for pneumonia detection:

-1. **Custom CNN Model** – A convolutional neural network built from scratch
-2. **Transfer Learning Model** – Using pre-trained ResNet50V2 with fine-tuning
+This project uses **Transfer Learning** to detect pneumonia from chest X-ray images:

+- Pre-trained **ResNet50V2** (trained on ImageNet) is used as a frozen feature extractor
+- Custom classification layers are added on top for binary classification (Normal vs Pneumonia)
+- An interactive **Gradio** web app is included for live inference

 ## Dataset